 Step 3: Highlight Under The Brow Bone

-Highlight your brow bone with a matte or shimmery eyeshadow that is a little bit lighter than your natural skin tone.
+Highlight your brow bone with a matte or shimmery eyeshadow.
+The eyeshadow for hooded eyes should be a little bit lighter than your natural skin tone.
 Adding a highlight to your brow bone gives your eyes a lifted appearance and draws attention upwards.

 Step 4: Add Some Color

 Use a stiff, rounded brush to apply a dark brown eyeshadow under your brow bone and into the crease.
 Make sure you blend it in to create a smokey look.
 Leave the base of your eyelid untouched.